greenonline/SevenSegmentSL1255Lite/documentation/Readme.txt

 Synopsis
 ========

 When the class is instantiated using the defaults then it will work with the Sanyo SL-1255 (red) and SL-2255 (green) dual seven segment displays, which are common anode devices.
 The private member, _onValue, is LOW for the segments of these displays.

 This library will also work with SL-1256 and SL-2256 (green) common cathode devices, just specify the ssType (seven segment type) parameter in the constructor using the predefined SL-1256 or SL-2256 macros.
 The private member, _onValue, is HIGH for the segments of these displays.
 Alternatively, it is possible to specify the onValue and offValue, instead of using the ssType parameter, using the appropriate constructor.
 Please see the constructor examples below.

 The public methods supplied include the usual Arduino, begin() and write(), methods for ints and char arrays ([1] and [2]).
-A simple set of the methods is all that is required in order to get the library up and running with your display (constructor, begin, write).
+A simple set of the methods is all that is required in order to get the library up and running with your display (constructor, begin and write).

 Library Contents
 ================